 Do Florida Landlords Have to Notify Tenants Upon Receipt of Their Deposit?

-Yes, landlords in Florida have a responsibility to notify their tenants upon receipt of their deposit.
-You must deliver the written notice to the tenant either in person or via mail not later than 30 days after receiving it.
+Yes, under Florida security deposit laws, landlords in Florida have a responsibility to notify their residents upon receipt of their security deposit.
+You must deliver the written notice to the tenant either in person or via certified mail not later than 30 days after receiving it.